gravtrade/gravtrade.github.io/_posts/2016-09-09-forex-broker-reviews.md

 9. Server connection from client application to broker trading server / Data Center.
 10. Regulation.

-### Tight spreads increase transparency
+### No.1 Average tight spreads and when news releases.

-A spread is the difference between the bid price and the sell price for a currency pair.
-Most Forex Broker provides some of the **tightest spreads** across major Forex Currencies (EUR/USD, USD/JPY, GBP/USD, USD/CHF, AUD/USD, USD/CAD and NZD/USD) and Metals (XAG/USD or Gold).
+A spread is the difference between the bid price for buyers and the ask price for sellers of a certain currency pair.
+Most Forex Broker provides some of the **tightest spreads** across major forex currencies (EUR/USD, USD/JPY, GBP/USD, USD/CHF, AUD/USD, USD/CAD and NZD/USD) and Metals (XAG/USD or Gold).

-Spreads should be in variable floats (Non-Fixed spread) and they are fed direct from broker liquidity providers through the **ECN** (Electronic Communications Network).
-There are many kinds of ECN technology itself because of the way your forex broker sets their business model.
+Spreads should be in variable floats (Non-Fixed spread) because the bid and ask price offered from multiple banks, hedge funds, institutionals and market makers (liquidity providers) and they are fed direct from broker into clients platform and called as **ECN** (Electronic Communications Network).
+There are many kinds of ECN technology itself because of the way your forex broker or their liquidity provider sets their business model.
 In other words, we want to measure all this stuff just to eliminate layers of "middleman".

 > Spreads are tighter during higher volumes of liquidity or may become wider when markets lack of liquidity.